electron/electron/docs/tutorial/mac-app-store-submission-guide.md

 #### Extra steps without `electron-osx-sign`

-If you are signing your app without using `electron-osx-sign`, you must ensure the app bundle's entitlements have at least following capacities:
+If you are signing your app without using `electron-osx-sign`, you must ensure the app bundle's entitlements have at least following keys:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>